Orthodontic Treatment with Gum Recession or Gum Disease: What You Need to Know

 16 December 2024

-Orthodontic treatment is often associated with straightening teeth and correcting bite issues, but if you have gum problems or gum recession, you may wonder whether it’s safe or effective for you.
-The good news is that orthodontic treatment can often be performed in these situations, but it requires careful planning and coordination between your orthodontist and periodontist.
+Orthodontic treatment is not only about straightening teeth.
+If you have gum recession or gum disease, you may wonder whether braces or aligners are safe for you.
+In most cases, orthodontic treatment is possible, but it requires careful planning and close coordination between your orthodontist and periodontist.

 Understanding Gum Recession and Gum Disease

-Gum recession occurs when the gum tissue surrounding your teeth pulls back, exposing more of the tooth or its root.
-This can happen due to:
+Gum recession occurs when the gum tissue pulls away from the tooth, exposing more of the tooth or its root.
+Common causes include:

 • Genetics